cdcepi/FluSight-forecasts/README.md

 # FluSight Forecasts
-This repository contains forecasts submitted to CDC as part of the FluSight influenza forecasting challenge.
+This repository contains forecasts submitted to CDC as part of the [FluSight](https://predict.phiresearchlab.org/legacy/flu/index.html) influenza forecasting challenge.
 It is being provided as a resource to help develop ensemble models and additional methods for intepreting/visualizing forecasts.
 Forecast data are publically contributed by the teams involved in the challenge.
 They are not official CDC forecasts and are not endorsed by CDC.

+### FluSight Challenge
+Since 2013, the Influenza Division at CDC has worked with external researchers to improve the science and usability of influenza forecasts by coordinating seasonal influenza prediction challenges.
+Teams create models to predict seasonal and short-term targets related to seasonal influenza and submit weekly forecasts to CDC.
+More information and visualizations of forecasts can be found at the FluSight [website](https://predict.phiresearchlab.org/legacy/flu/index.html).

 ### Past baseline wILI values
 Baseline weighted ILI values from previous seasons at both the national and HHS regional level are available in the [wILI_Baseline]( https://github.com/cdcepi/FluSight-forecasts/blob/master/wILI_Baseline.csv) CSV file.